 From the Farm

-The New Debate: Silage v.
+Corn Silage v.
 Earlage

-For those that may not know, when cutting silage farmers use a forage chopper to cut the stalks at a consistent height.
+For those who may not know, when cutting silage farmers use a forage chopper to cut the stalks at a consistent height.
 This method cuts the whole plant (stalk, cob, husk and kernel.)
 Then the silage goes into a truck to be moved to a silo or pit for storage where it is covered with a tarp and begins fermentation.

 Some choppers include whole-plant processing where the plant goes through a roller mill crushing the silage in the field.
 This process can also be done prior to feeding, it all depends on the machinery used.
 Processing the corn is important because it improves starch and fiber digestion in the cow.

 A new trend hitting the market is earlage, which is basically silage without the stalks and leaves.
 It’s still cut with a chopper but utilizes an adapter that allows the farmer to attach the row crop header from their combine onto the forage chopper.
 The storage of earlage is similar to silage and is processed the same to ensure high digestibility.

 Northwest Kansas corn leader Brian Baalman of Menlo, KS owns a feedyard and started cutting earlage in 2014.
 His son, Coby, who manages the feedyard likes the earlage as a nutritive feedstuff for the cattle.
 Brian appreciates the amount of crop residue left in the field to lock in soil moisture and decrease the possibility of soil erosion.

 The difference between silage and earlage is seen in the feed bunk.
 Because earlage has less forage in the mixture, the ratio of starch to fiber is different.
 This is what makes earlage more attractive to feedlots looking to fatten their cattle compared to dairies.